 - 1. All students are expected to complete the Think About It online training course through Campus Clarity.
 The two versions of Think About It are distributed to students depending on the age of the student. - a) Think About It for traditional students This course is distributed to all students up to age 23.
 The course covers a multitude of topics, including the "hook up" culture, defining healthy and abusive relationships, and how to help a friend in an unhealthy relationship.
 The course explores the relationship between alcohol and decision making, and provides harm-reduction strategies for consuming alcohol in responsible ways.
 The course goes farther in exploring self-medicating through drugs and alcohol, and looking at the connection between alcohol and sexual violence.
 Sexual violence is then explored, including definitions of consent, sexual coercion, and sexual violence.
 Participants then learn about bystander intervention, and simple ways then can intervene in situations that are safe and easy to do.
-The course then explains sexual harassment. - b) Think About It for adult learners this course is distributed to all students 24 years old and up.
+The course then explains sexual harassment.

+- b) Think About It for adult learners this course is distributed to all students 24 years old and up.
 Topics covered include cultural attitudes around sexual discrimination and misconduct, terminology, understanding and recognizing what sexual harassment and misconduct are, and what Bay College's policy is regarding these topics.
 The course also speaks to healthy relationships and factors to consider in order to make positive choices around relationships and helping friends. - 2.
-Each additional semester students will be expected to complete a refresher course through Campus Clarity that will delve a bit deeper into the issues described above. - 3.
-A video that offers an easy way of understanding consent is shown before each Campus Activities Board sponsored movie. - 4.
-Various posters that explore healthy relationships, gender norms in relationships, social norming regarding alcohol and sex, and dating violence are spread across campus. - 5.
+A video that offers an easy way of understanding consent is shown before each Campus Activities Board sponsored movie. - 3.
+Various posters that explore healthy relationships, gender norms in relationships, social norming regarding alcohol and sex, and dating violence are spread across campus. - 4.
 Tri-County Safe Harbor (Delta County) and The Caring House (Dickinson County) have been partnered with to offer the Clothesline Project, a program where participants can decorate t-shirts to display to show support for victims of domestic violence as well as share their own stories.
 Tri-County Safe Harbor and the Caring House also provide programs on dating violence on each campus.